House Oversight Committee Approves ‘Ban the Box’ Bill for Agencies and Contractors

 On April 4, 2019, New Mexico Governor Michelle Lujan Grisham signed Senate Bill (SB) 406 into law.
 SB 406 is the first statutory change to the Lynn and Erin Compassionate Use Act since it was enacted in 2007.
 At least two of the changes are of potential importance for New Mexico employers.

 First, SB 406 creates employment protections for employees who use medical marijuana.
-The law now prohibits employers from taking any “adverse employment action against an applicant or an employee based on conduct allowed under the Lynn and Erin Compassionate Use Act,” with some exceptions.
-In most situations, New Mexico employers are now prohibited from refusing to hire, discharging, or taking any adverse action against a job applicant or employee solely on the basis of the individual having a prescription for and/or using medical marijuana.
+The law now prohibits employers from taking any “adverse employment action against an candidate or an employee based on conduct allowed under the Lynn and Erin Compassionate Use Act,” with some exceptions.
+In most situations, New Mexico employers are now prohibited from refusing to hire, discharging, or taking any adverse action against a job candidate or employee solely on the basis of the individual having a prescription for and/or using medical marijuana.

 While SB 406 creates significant employment protections for medical marijuana users, these protections are not absolute, and several exceptions to the law apply.
 First, the employment protections do not apply to employers that could lose monetary or licensing-related benefits under federal law or federal regulations for hiring or employing individuals who use marijuana or test positive for marijuana use.
 Similarly, the protections in SB 406 do not apply to employees who work in a “safety-sensitive position,” defined as “a position in which performance by a person under the influence of drugs or alcohol would constitute an immediate or direct threat of injury or death to that person or another.”
 The law also does not protect employees who use or are impaired by medical marijuana while working or on the premises of employment or during the “hours of employment.”
 Employers may still take adverse action against employees “for use of, or being impaired by, [marijuana] on the premises of the place of employment or during the hours of employment,” even if the employee has a prescription for medical marijuana.